Overview of CCVSB Certification

 -

-Reflects information available at the time of assessment
+Reflects data that was accessible at the time of evaluation

 -

-Does not guarantee future performance, conduct, or outcomes
+Does not ensure future results, behavior, or performance.

 -